RecycLiCo INNspired

 Though the legislation’s driving factor is environmental protection, the move also combats the rising costs and potential supply and demand concerns of EV battery materials, such as lithium and cobalt.

-Federal governments around the world can be expected to adopt similar legislation to comply with the Paris Agreement and national environmental standards.
+Federal governments around the world are starting to adopt similar legislation to comply with the Paris Agreement and national environmental standards.

 The takeaway